 here are some fun-filled activities to celebrate diwali festival and make it a memorable and meaningful festival for your children. the best part about these activities is they all are eco-friendly and environmentally safe. your kids are also sure to have fun lending a hand!

-in this post of on how to celebrate diwali festival, i have described few diwali gift ideas which are eco friendly and environmental safe. i would like to hear more from you and do let me know your thoughts by dropping a comment below. i have not specifically mentioned about the fire crackers and i would like to hear about the alternatives for it without compromising the fun.
+in this post of on how to celebrate diwali festival, i have described few diwali gift ideas which are eco-friendly and environmental safety. i would like to hear more from you and do let me know your thoughts by dropping a comment below. i have not specifically mentioned the firecrackers and i would like to hear about the alternatives for it without compromising the fun.

 in conclusion, i request you to visit my other diwali recipes collection with diwali sweets and snacks. it includes sweets like, kaju barfi, coconut ladoo, mysore pak, dry gulab jamun, rasgulla, rasmalai and rava ladoo recipe. in addition to diwali sweets recipe check my other collection of recipes like